 The Company has available a Letter of Credit Rollover facility to source capital.
 This facility was not used during the year.
+The Company has established a specific borrowing facility in relation to property purchased during the year, which is secured over that property.
 The Company uses external equity only when required for specific projects.
 No shares have been issued in recent years for this purpose.